Outside Learning

 Term 3 in the Forest: Helping Nature

 As we enter the colder months, it is important we care for our nature.
 Forest school aims to nurture a lifelong love for the environment and the activities this term reflect this.
 In Year R, the children threaded cheerios, cheese and raisins onto garden wire and hung this on a recycled Christmas tree bird feeder.
 The children have been bird watching from their classroom windows!
 Year 1/2 made and decorated recycled plant pots and planted bulbs.
 We enjoyed s'mores too!
 Year 3/4 worked together to improve our forest school bug hotel.
+Year 4/5 had a competition to see who could make the best hedgehog homes.
+They had to find a quiet place to put it and fill it with natural materials.
+Year 6 created toad homes for our pond area.
 We finished the session with jam or chocolate spread on toast.

 Term 2 in the Forest: Making crafts with tools